pipelinelabo/datalaiq-wiki/beta/index.md

 ### Docker

-The Docker image is available at [gravwell/beta](https://hub.docker.com/r/gravwell/beta).
-You can change `gravwell/gravwell` to `gravwell/beta` in any of our Docker commands in the documentation and it should "just work."
+The Docker image is available at [datalaiq/beta](https://hub.docker.com/r/gravwell/beta).
+You can change `datalaiq/datalaiq` to `datalaiq/beta` in any of our Docker commands in the documentation and it should "just work."

 ## Thank You

-We are very excited about the new capabilities that Gravwell brings.
+We are very excited about the new capabilities that DatalaiQ brings.
 Thank you for your interest and participation in the beta program.
 We couldn't do it without you!

 Please send us feedback, bug reports, and especially show us cool stuff that you build with the new tools!